Pacific Biosciences of California Inc. (PACB) Just Got Our Attention

 JP Morgan gave a rating of “Overweight” to PACB, setting the target price at $15 in the report published on October 02nd of the previous year.

-Volatility was left at 5.42%, however, over the last 30 days, the volatility rate increased by 6.14%, as shares surge +0.54% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -0.60% lower at present.
+Volatility was left at 6.32%, however, over the last 30 days, the volatility rate increased by 9.15%, as shares sank -1.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +17.32% upper at present.

 Insider Trading